 Font and Colors

-The main color of the brand is dark blue.
+The brand’s main color is dark blue.
 The shade shows wisdom, experience, and impressive age.
-The brand already has a list of loyal fans and a desire to become a reliable partner for all comers.
+The brand already has a list of loyal fans and desires to become a reliable partner for all comers.
 The color conveys purposefulness, calmness, and confidence in the future.

 The font is simple and smooth, similar to several variants: FF Mark Bold, Freud Bold, and Facundo Bold, which speaks to its versatility.
 Like the company’s cosmetics, it is suitable for anyone who wants to use it.